linode/docs/docs/troubleshooting/troubleshooting-basic-connection-issues/index.md

 The root user is available in Lish even if root user login is disabled in your SSH configuration.
 {{< /note >}}

-1. If you can log in at the Lish console, move on to [diagnosing network connection issues](#diagnosing-network-connection-issues).
+1. If you can log in at the Lish console, move on to the [diagnose network connection issues](#diagnose-network-connection-issues) section of this guide.

     If you see a log in prompt, but you have forgotten the credentials for your Linode, follow the instructions for [resetting your root password](/docs/quick-answers/linode-platform/reset-the-root-password-on-your-linode/) and then attempt to log in at the Lish console again.